 Figure 1: The ETF Liquidity Ecosystem

 As you can see, the ETF liquidity ecosystem has many participants.
 Does the ETF trading ecosystem seem a little too complex?
-Let's break Figure 1 down to understand the key ETF trading activities point by point.
+Let's break down Figure 1 to understand the key ETF trading activities point by point.

 Buyers and sellers of ETF shares place their orders through registered brokers, exchanging cash for ETF shares when buying and vice versa for selling.